 Program Advisory Committee

 Students choose a program advisory committee of three George Mason University faculty members prior to the end of their second semester.
-It is chaired by the student's major advisor who represents the student's primary specialization.
-One member must represent the student's secondary emphasis.
+This committee is chaired by a graduate faculty member with the PhD in Education Program who is affiliated with the student’s primary specialization.
+One member must represent the student's secondary specialization.
 The major functions of this committee include assessing the student's goals, interests and academic needs, approving the program of study, monitoring the student's progress through the program and evaluating the student's three portfolio reviews.

 Primary Specialization